 Chemistry-MBB Joint Major

 The Joint Major program in Chemistry, Molecular Biology and Biochemistry is a unique program in BC that offers students comprehensive interdisciplinary training at the intersection of the physical and life sciences.
 Incorporating the principles of the physical sciences to understand the operation of living systems is one of the next frontiers in Science, particularly with applications to society.
 Students who earn this degree are expected to be competitive in the areas of biotechnology, pharmaceutical science and other aspects of medicinal chemistry, and environmental technology as well as be prepared for advanced degrees in these disciplines.
 Participation in the co‑opprogram is encouraged.
 Application to this program is via the permission of the MBB Department.

 Chemistry-MBB Joint Honors

 To enter, students must meet the honors program admission requirements as specified by both departments.
-Permission to enroll in honors must be obtained from the Department of Chemistry.
-In addition to the major program requirements, students also complete a minimum of ten units of undergraduate research (fulfilled by CHEM 481-5 and MBB 491-5) and a minimum of three additional upper-division CHEM and three additional upper division MBB courses.
+In addition to the major program requirements, students also complete a minimum of ten units of undergraduate research (fulfilled by CHEM 481-5 and MBB 491-5) and a minimum of three additional upper-division CHEM and three additional upper division MBB units.